RCold/socks-python/README.md

 - No external dependencies
 - Ultra lightweight
 - Cross-platform
-- SOCKS4 is supported
+- SOCKS4 connect is supported
-- SOCKS4a is supported
+- SOCKS4a connect is supported
 - SOCKS5 no-auth method (`0x00`) is supported
 - SOCKS5 connect is supported
 - SOCKS5 UDP associate is supported